jaericho/jaericho.github.io/_posts/2020-09-10-Web-Redirects.md

 ## *"Put it in the cloud."*

 The boss wants it in the cloud for outside users just in case HQ goes down. *(I would think we'd have bigger issues if that happens.)* Well, there goes my alpine/darkhttpd setup.
 Goodbye my VM with 1 vcpu, 256MB of memory, and 512MB disk.
 Hello [Ubuntu](http://ubuntu.com) with 1 vcpu and at at least 1GB of memory and gobs of disk.
-I know it's not really a lot but Alpine felt so svelte compared to Ubuntu.
+I know it's not really a lot, but Alpine feels so svelte compared to Ubuntu.

 Also is there isn't a nice Ubuntu package for darkhttpd, so it's back to [Apache2](https://ubuntu.com/tutorials/install-and-configure-apache#1-overview) or nginx.
 Either would have been fine for my use case.
 The two reasons I chose nginx over apache was that I found an example for doing redirects with nginx first, and I like the configuration syntax better.